 Fresno Grizzlies Game Notes at Lake Elsinore

-The Grizzlies and Storm start a three-game series tonight.
-First pitch is scheduled for 7:15 pm PT from Lake Elsinore Diamond.
-Grizzlies LHP Caleb Franzen and Storm RHP Henry Williams are the probable starters.
+The Grizzlies and Storm continue their three-game series tonight.
+First pitch is scheduled for 5:15 pm PT from Lake Elsinore Diamond.
+Grizzlies LHP Albert Pacheco and Storm RHP Miguel Mendez are the probable starters.
 I have attached the roster/game notes.
 The link below has everything needed for tonight.

 To listen to tonight's game: https://www.milb.com/fresno/fans/audio-listen-live